Josverl/micropython-stubs/README.md

 # Install stubs for a specific board.
 pip install -U micropython-rp2-pico_w-stubs

-# install to a typings folder (for use witouth a .venv by pyright or pylance)
+# install to a typings folder (for use without a .venv by pyright or pylance)
 pip install -U micropython-rp2-stubs --target typings --no-user
 ```